dassaev/BPM_SolarVillage/README.md

 > **Note**: update the "SalesUserId" and "ExecutiveUserId" property values if you have different user ids for "sales" and "executive" role.

 ### 3.2.
 Run TestCases

+Make sure both Business-Central Server and Kie-Server are up and running, and execute following testcases.

 #### 3.2.1.
 Not HOA Member TestSuite

 This TestSuite includes following TestCases: